2019-ncovgroup/2019-nCoVdata/docs/index.rst

    :width: 200px
    :alt: project

-The X-ray Tomography Data Bank or TomoBank, provides a repository of experimental and simulated data sets with the aim to foster collaboration among computational scientists, beamline scientists and experimentalists, to accelerate the development of tomographic reconstruction and 3D visualization methods and to speed up their implementation in the various
+This site is based on the X-ray Tomography Data Bank or TomoBank, provides a repository of experimental and simulated data sets with the aim to foster collaboration among computational scientists, beamline scientists and experimentalists, to accelerate the development of tomographic reconstruction and 3D visualization methods and to speed up their implementation in the various